Search results for

 Robert Triggs / Android Authority

-Budget phones and big batteries often go hand in hand, so I’d love to see Google upgrade the Pixel 9a to a 5,000mAh battery or something similar.
+Budget phones and big batteries often go hand in hand, so we’d love to see Google upgrade the Pixel 9a to a 5,000mAh battery or something similar.

 Faster charging speeds would be great too

-While I think there’s room for battery life improvements, the issue wouldn’t be as bad if the Pixel 8a didn’t have subpar charging speeds as well.
+The Pixel lineup is long overdue for some serious charging speed upgrades, and the Pixel A-series is the worst of the lot.
 Stuck at 18W for wired charging and an even more sluggish 7.5W for wireless charging, the Pixel 8a takes a full 100 minutes to charge from zero to full when plugged in directly.
 Wireless charging performance is even worse.

 You might excuse the Pixel 8a on account of its budget pricing, at least until you notice similarly priced devices like the OnePlus 12R have managed to do way better.
 The latter is capable of charging from empty to full in just 25 minutes.